Miika677/FruitScanner/readme.md

 After cloning the repo and installing requirements.txt in your venv, create a .env file with your API key (API_KEY=...).
 After this you may run the app with "flask run".

+For a list of fruits refer to labels.py.

 # Example Price Tag Sticker

 ![An example sticker for a banana.](assets/examplesticker.png)